-The Glasgow Regional Equality Group (GREG), consisting of EDI leads from the three colleges, meets fortnightly and the GCRB Executive Director is invited to attend meetings.
+The Glasgow Regional Equality Group (GREG), consisting of EDI leads from the three colleges, meets regularly and GCRB is invited to attend or receive updates on activity.

 COVID-19 has had a major impact on many EDI issues since March 2020.
-Equality outcome themes are currently being reviewed by the GREG so that these may be renewed prior to the colleges' April 2021 reporting deadline.
+Equality outcome themes are currently being reviewed by the GREG so that these may be renewed.
+High-level outcomes are set via the regional Outcome Agreement, and reported to both the Performance and Resources Committee and main board of GCRB.